2014 Chicago Pride Parade Information

 The new parade route begins at Montrose/Broadway, at noon, and follows Broadway south to where it meets with Halsted, continuing on Halsted south to Belmont, on Belmont east to Broadway, on Broadway south to Clark/Diversey and on Diversey east to Cannon (in Lincoln Park), where the parade disperses.

-Additionally, for the queuing up of floats, Montrose will be affected between Clark and Broadway, Sheridan between Montrose and Sunnyside and Broadway between Montrose to Wilson.
+Additionally, for the queuing up of floats, Montrose will be affected between Clark and Broadway, Sunnyside between Broadway and Sheridan and Broadway between Montrose to Wilson.

 Download/print this map